cijug/cijug.github.com/_posts/2016-05-03-may-evening-basics.markdown

 Also, since this is a workshop, you should feel free to bring your own tools and framework stacks and show us how you work!

+The meeting will be on 12th at 6:00 PM at Businessolver.
 We look forward to seeing you there!